top of page

 The quantity and quality of Ceramides often depends on Omegas 3 and 6.

-The skin has intelligent mechanisms in place that help prevent collapse of the lipid lamellae.
+The skin has intelligent mechanisms in place that help prevent the collapse of the lipid lamellae.
 Such mechanisms are mediated by modulatory complexes called Lipid Phase Modulators, namely Ceramide 1 & 3.
 Ceramides are sphingolipids that are essential not only as phase modulators but in helping trap and retain moisture.
 Ceramide 1 often binds with Linoleic acid (Omega 6) to yield a more stable and effective phase modulator known as Ceramide 1 Linoleate.
 Deficiencies in PUFAs, in this case Omega 6, single-handedly is responsible for the absence of the guardian Ceramide 1 Linoleate, which in turn results in the collapse of the crystalline structure and loss of Permeability Barrier integrity.
-Scientists have discovered that in Essential Fatty Acid Deficiencies (EFADs), the Ceramide-1 lipid compound senses the urgency of things and frantically grabs on to the nearest fatty acid substitute, most commonly Omega 9 (Oleic acid), complexing with it to form the less than ideal counterpart, Ceramide 1 Oleate— a compound observed at elevated levels in Dry Skin (Xerosis).
-[3,5,6,7]
+Scientists have discovered that in Essential Fatty Acid Deficiencies (EFADs), the Ceramide-1 lipid compound senses the urgency of things and frantically grabs onto the nearest fatty acid substitute, most commonly Omega 9 (Oleic acid), complexing with it to form the less than ideal counterpart, Ceramide 1 Oleate— a compound observed at elevated levels in Dry Skin (Xerosis).
+[3-7]

 Skin tissue specimen, light microscopy, histology